top of page

 I didn't respond to this.
 Yeah, you don't have to tell me.

-"Just wait til it gets light out, run then!
+"Just wait till it gets light out, run then!
 You're wakin' everybody up!"

 Nice.

-First, it was only an 8-hour drive from where I lived in Kansas.
+First, it was a feasible 8-hour drive from where I lived in Kansas.

-It was also February 23rd, which would give me 22 weeks to train.
+It was also February 23rd, which would give me five months to train.
+I was moving to Indonesia in April, so it was the perfect window.

-I had neither "ankles of steel" nor "iron will", but I knew that if I signed up for this, I would make sure I developed both during the weeks of training.
-For those 22 weeks, I trained as hard as I could.
+I had neither "ankles of steel" nor "iron will," but I knew that if I signed up for this, I would make sure I developed both during training.
+For 22 weeks, I trained as hard as I could.
 I woke up at 4:30 a.m. to get a run in before going off to student teach.
 I ran hundreds of hill repeats.
 I ran back-to-back weekend long runs.
-I did a 4x4x48 weekend (4 miles every 4 hours for 48 hours) twice in a row.
+I did a 4x4x48 weekend (running 4 miles every 4 hours for 48 hours) twice in a row.
 Some of it was teeth-gritting chow, but it wasn't all work.
 I run really slow.
 That's why I had to get up so early.
-And most of the time I looked forward to running.
-To disappear with a podcast or an audiobook—not to perform, not to look pretty, not to be controlled by anything . . . this was heaven.
-To come home after a frosty long run, draw a bath, let the blood drain from my ankles and soak in the endorphins.
-It's a privilege to get to run.
+And most of the time, I looked forward to it.
+To empty out my mind, or disappear behind an audiobook—not to perform, not to look pretty, just to run around like a child ... this was heaven.
+I would come home after a frosty winter long run, draw a bath and let the blood drain from my increasingly ferrous ankles while happy endorphins flushed my system.
+What a privilege it is to run!

 After 22 weeks of stumbling outside in tights and sweaters, finally—breathlessly—it was Friday, February 23rd.